Clean Energy Financing Partnership Facility (CEFPF)

 All DMCs are eligible for CEFPF resources

-Governments of Australia, Norway, Spain, Sweden, and Japan, and the Global Carbon Capture and Storage Institute support the grant.
+Governments of Australia, Canada, Norway, Spain, Sweden, the United Kingdom, and Japan, and the Global Carbon Capture and Storage Institute support the grant.